erickyun/Otakulab/README.md

 If you want to see a new feature, feel free to open an [issue](https://github.com/hyPnOtICDo0g/Otakulab/issues).
 Here are some notebook(s) that I plan to develop sometime soon.

-* Fansub-utils: This is aimed to do quick operations on the video files stored on your google drive.
+* Fansub-utils: This is aimed to do quick operations on the media files stored on your google drive.
 Features planned are as follows:

     * Basic ffmpeg & mkvtoolnix usage, which includes muxing, audio encoding, dub purging & frame (screenshot), subtitles, fonts & chapters extraction.
     * CRC32 check.